microsoft/SqlScriptDOM/CONTRIBUTING.md

 dotnet build
 ```

 ### Running the tests

+> Note: The tests are not currently supported on macOS or Linux.

 You can run tests directly in Visual Studio Text Explorer or by using the ```dotnet test``` command.